day8/re-frame/README.md

    {:db  (dissoc-in db [:items item-id])})) ;; effect is change db
 ```

-There are mechanisms in re-frame (beyond us here) whereby you can place
+re-frame has ways (beyond us here) to inject necessary aspects
-all necessary aspects of the world into that first `coeffects` argument (map), on a
+of the world into that first `coeffects` argument (map).
+Different
-per kind-of-event basis (different events need to know different things
+event handlers need to know different things about the world
-in order to get their job done).
-Current "application state"
+in order to get their job done.
+But current "application state"
 is one aspect of the world which is invariably needed, and it is made
-available via the `:db` key.
+available by default in the `:db` key.

-In summary:  `h` is provided with the current application state, and it
-computes an effect which says to replace application state (with
-a new state that has an item removed).

 ### Code For Domino 3

-An `effect handler` (function) actions the `effects` returned by `h`:
+An `effect handler` (function) actions the `effects` returned by `h`.

+Here's what was returned:
 ```clj
 {:db  (dissoc-in db [:items item-id])}
 ```
-So that's a map of effects.
-Each key in the map identifies one kind
+Each key of the map identifies one kind
 of `effect`, and the value for that key supplies further details.
 The map returned by `h` only has one key, so there's only one effect.

 A key of `:db` means to update the app state with the key's value.

 This update of "app state" is a mutative step, facilitated by re-frame
-which has a built in `effects handler` for the `:db` effect.
+which has a built-in `effects handler` for the `:db` effect.

 Why the name `:db`?  re-frame sees "app state" as something of an in-memory
 database.
-More on this soon.
+More on that soon.

 Just to be clear, if `h` had returned:
 ```clj
 {:wear  "velour flares"
  :walk  [:like :an :Egyptian]}
 ```
-Then the two effects handlers registered for `:wear` and `:walk` would have
+Then the two effects handlers registered for `:wear` and `:walk` would
-been called to action those two effects.
-And, no, re-frame does not supply
+be called in this domino to action those two effects.
+And, no, re-frame
-standard effect handlers for them, so you would have had
+does not supply standard effect handlers for them, so you would have had
 to have written them yourself (see how in a later tutorial).

 ### Code For Domino 4

-Because an effect handler just established a new "app state",
+Because an effect handler just updated "app state",
 a query (function) over this app state is called automatically (reactively),
 itself computing the list of items.